tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

 It makes sense to enable splitting for fields that are expected to contain more than one word, but keep it disabled for fields that are expected to contain only one word.

+Profile types are tried in this order:

+1) Furigana
+2) Pitch accent
+3) Audio

+If there is more than one profile inside a profile type, the profiles are tried in the order they are listed.

 ## Audio files

 AJT Japanese can add audio files from accent dictionaries to Anki cards.